htetwyhtut/MM-to-EN-Language-Translator/README.md

 ## How to use website
 1. Open a web browser and navigate to http://127.0.0.1:5000.
-2. Enter a prompt and select a word limit.
-2. Click "Generate Story" to see the result.

 ## Screenshot of my web app